 See how I build them and how they compare to the store bought cables.

 Please take a few minutes to check out my customer’s cars (I’m always looking for new photos, so please keep sending me pictures and what cable(s) you have bought) – then order cables for your own car or truck!

 Thank you for considering Custom Battery Cables, LLC

 Simply stated – Custom Battery Cables are built to be the highest quality and to last a lifetime.
 Here’s how we do it:

-The battery wires are custom made to your specified length out of SAE SGT, SGX or Marine cable.
-The car companies are struggling to keep the weight and cost down so they skimp by using the smallest wire that will do the job.
+The cables are custom made to your specified length out of SAE SGT, SGX or Marine cable.
+The car companies are struggling to keep the weight and cost down so they skimp by using the smallest battery wire that will do the job.